chorus-ai/data_acq_SOP/sop-website/docs/Data-Uploading/Data_uploading.md

 This example would represent a CT scan for a patient, conducted on January 1, 2023, at 10:15:30.
 This image is the first in its series and the first in that series.

+## Update mechanism

+It is expected that updates will be limited to the inclusion of new patient_id folders, as well as completion of data files in existing folders as these become more complete or updated following mandatory quality checks.
+For example, image files become available.
+These updates can be asynchronous with the expected yearly major uploads, but the ReadMe file must accurately reflect the content of the data folders (/OMOP, /Waveforms and /Images)